GabeScott/standard-works-vault/General Conference/1975 April - To Bear the Priesthood Worthily.md

 Remember that President Taylor said you will have to carry that sin yourself.
 Are you willing to do it, brethren?

 Do you remember what was said by the prophet Alma?
-“Now,” he said, “repentance could not come unto men except there were a punishment.”
-(Alma 42:16.)
+“Now,” he said, “repentance could not come unto men except there were a punishment.” ([[Alma 42.16|Alma 42:16]].)

 Ponder on that for a moment.
 Have you realized that?
 There can be no forgiveness without real and total repentance, and there can be no repentance without punishment.
 This is as eternal as is the soul.